Frequently Asked Questions

 Who are the local, community-based lenders?

-What makes the Washington Small Business Flex Fund 2 truly unique is the network of nonprofit, community-based lenders.
+What makes the Washington Small Business Flex Fund 2 truly unique is the network of nonprofit, community-based lenders and technical assistance providers.
 For more than 40 years, these Community Development Financial Institutions (CDFIs) have been dedicated to helping local small businesses and nonprofits thrive.
 CDFIs exist to meet the unique needs of historically underbanked communities and have years of experience lending to borrowers in these communities.

 Why does the application ask about my personal background?

-The funding provided through the Washington Small Business Flex Fund 2 is intended to strengthen communities and the small business and nonprofits that help them thrive.
-The voluntary background information provided by applicants helps us ensure that the program is reaching small, local businesses who most need the funding.
+The funding provided through the Washington Small Business Flex Fund 2 is intended to strengthen communities and the small businesses and nonprofits that help them thrive.
+The voluntary background information provided by pre-applicants helps us ensure that the program is reaching small, local businesses who most need the funding.

-What if I need help with the loan application?
+What if I need help with the full loan application?

-When you visit SmallBusinessFlexFund.org, you will be connected to a local, community-based lender who can assist with every step of the application and direct you to additional support services.
+When you complete the pre-application questionnaire on this website if you are an eligible borrower, you will be matched to a local, community-based lender who can assist with every step of the full loan application and direct you to additional technical support services.

 What are the loan terms?